 \ignore{More importantly, our setup shows that \textit{generating stepping-stones questions to solve a problem does not require the preexisting ability to solve that problem}.
 This intuition lies at the core of the self-play idea, although we show it is important to go beyond pure curiosity by grounding in actual performance.

-More generally, this is relevant for the discussion on whether or not RL fine-tuning truly expands a model's learning frontier, or just sharpens latent abilities \citep{yue2025does,zhao2025echo,tsilivis2025how,tsilivis2025howarxiv}.
+More generally, this is relevant for the discussion on whether or not RL fine-tuning truly expands a model's learning frontier, or just sharpens latent abilities \citep{yue2025does,zhao2025echo,tsilivis2025how,tsilivis2025how}.
 As a ``North Star" thought experiment, consider a future model trained on the entire mathematical literature: a proof of a Millennium Problem such as the Riemann Hypothesis might already be latent in pretraining, yet learning would hinge on recovering the right sequence of intermediate lemmas and theorems that make the proof \emph{learnable} to a student reasoner.
 And just like RL is believed to sharpen or amplify useful subsets of the pretraining data, RL could also retrieve these stepping stone question-answer pairs from the vast pretraining data of the teacher LLM.
 We believe our work shows that a moderate amount of meta-RL training can bring out new abilities that could not be extracted just by repeated sampling.}

-\textbf{Limitations.} Our framework's primary limitation is the computational cost of running bilevel RL loops (Appendix \ref{app:compute}).
-While inner loop training is relatively cheap (10-20 steps depending on the promotion stage) it necessitates training parallel students to compute stable teacher rewards.
-Importantly, our ablation in Table \ref{tab:app-promotion-results-math} shows that reallocating compute to direct training on hard problems via repeated sampling does not recover the improvements achieved by the bilevel framework.
-Our work serves as a proof of concept for grounded rewards in this setting; investigating more efficient reward proxies or scaling beyond our 3B model experiments are rich avenues for further work.
+\textbf{Limitations.} Our primary limitation is the computational cost of running bilevel RL loops (Appendix \ref{app:compute}).
+While inner loop training is relatively cheap (10-20 steps) it necessitates training parallel students for stability.
+Our ablations in Table \ref{tab:app-promotion-results-math} and Figure \ref{fig:harp-hardonly-extended} show that reallocating extra compute to direct training on hard problems does not recover the gains from meta-RL.
+Our work is a proof of concept for grounded rewards in this setting; more efficient reward proxies and scaling beyond 3-8B models are rich avenues for further work.